AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_ClientCredentialClient.md

             clients can be assigned any of the roles in the Tenant.
 We suggest following a least privilege strategy when assigning roles to these clients, as they are more likely to operate in remote machines with a wider attack surface.
+            For some guidelines for managing tokens, refer to the [Token Management](xref:TokenManagement) topic.
+            For some guidelines on use of secrets, refer to the [Credential Management](xref:CredentialManagement) topic.
+            For some recommendations on least privilege for users and clients, refer to the [Least Privilege](xref:LeastPrivilege) topic.

 ## Properties